We performed a comparison between Dell PowerProtect DD (Data Domain) and Quest QoreStor based on real PeerSpot user reviews.

 More Dell PowerProtect DD (Data Domain) Pricing and Cost Advice →

-Dell PowerProtect DD (Data Domain) is ranked 1st in Deduplication Software with 61 reviews while Quest QoreStor is ranked 13th in Deduplication Software with 6 reviews.
-Dell PowerProtect DD (Data Domain) is rated 8.4, while Quest QoreStor is rated 8.6.
+Dell PowerProtect DD (Data Domain) is ranked 1st in Deduplication Software with 65 reviews while Quest QoreStor is ranked 13th in Deduplication Software with 6 reviews.
+Dell PowerProtect DD (Data Domain) is rated 8.6, while Quest QoreStor is rated 8.6.
 The top reviewer of Dell PowerProtect DD (Data Domain) writes "Supports business continuity process but needs improvement in pricing".
 On the other hand, the top reviewer of Quest QoreStor writes "Multi-thread backups and snapshotting have eliminated the scheduling issues we had to deal with around backups".
-Dell PowerProtect DD (Data Domain) is most compared with HPE StoreOnce, Dell PowerProtect Data Manager, ExaGrid EX Series, Rubrik and Veeam Backup & Replication, whereas Quest QoreStor is most compared with HPE StoreOnce, ExaGrid EX Series and DD Boost.
+Dell PowerProtect DD (Data Domain) is most compared with HPE StoreOnce, Dell PowerProtect Data Manager, ExaGrid EX Series, Veeam Backup & Replication and Rubrik, whereas Quest QoreStor is most compared with HPE StoreOnce and ExaGrid EX Series.
+See our Dell PowerProtect DD (Data Domain) vs. Quest QoreStor report.

 See our list of best Deduplication Software vendors.